 This captivating book, the second in a series christened A 21st Century Palace, offers readers a transporting virtual tour through one exceptionally dazzling palace.
 In this volume, we find ourselves in Jerusalem.
-Few places on Earth have exuded more mystery and power than this deified ancient city.
-And even fewer designers possess the worldliness and talent to bring that mystery and power into the third dimension in ways that both consider its many millennia of astonishing history and also telegraph a modernity as thoroughly fresh and modern as the current moment.
+Few places on Earth have exuded more mystery power than this deified ancient city.
+And even fewer designers possess the worldliness talent to bring that mystery power into the third dimension in ways that both consider its many millennia of astonishing history also telegraph a modernity as thoroughly fresh modern as the current moment.

 (Below are some selected spreads from A 21st CENTURY PALACE.)